ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

--todo when choose two vehicule should could choose 2 same or different type -todo add latest prices instead of popular routes,maybe in frontend too -todo:precise price for each type of vehicule, velo, car, jetski etc todo:complete with use stripe sdk we already implement this o frontend and backend with test keys todo:add search with voice like frontend
+-todo when choose two vehicule should could choose 2 same or different type -todo add latest prices instead of popular routes,maybe in frontend too -todo:precise price for each type of vehicule, velo, car, jetski etc todo:complete with use stripe sdk we already implement this o frontend and backend with test keys:done todo:add search with voice like frontend todo:if user logged in contact information should be pre-rempli -todo:add mobile notification for the watch alert and check vaialbibility -todo:how deploy the mobile app, in kubernets, docker compose?
+-integrate mobile tests in ci cd

 1. Configure Apple Sign-In
   capability in your Xcode project